 Mendel investigated the pairs of pea plants with one contrasting trait.
 Mendel studied on the following seven characters with contrasting traits:

-- Flower color: Violet/white
+- Flower colour: Violet/white

 - Flower position: Axial/terminal

-- Pod color: Green/yellow
+- Pod colour: Green/yellow

 - Pod shape: Inflated/constricted

-- Seed color: Yellow/green
+- Seed colour: Yellow/green

 - Seed shape: Round/wrinkled